How Much Does an Executor Get Paid in District of Columbia?

 Yes.
 Executors in District of Columbia can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in District of Columbia probate.
 Attorney fees are based on reasonable compensation.D.C.
-Code § 20-753 (reasonableness review of attorney compensation; no statutory percentage)Verified May 30, 2026 Executor compensation is calculated separately from attorney fees.
+Code § 20-753 (reasonableness review of attorney compensation; no statutory percentage)Verified Jul 14, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the District of Columbia probate attorney fee calculator.

 In-depth guides covering District of Columbia probate laws, trust requirements, and estate planning strategies.